James Russell (baseball): Algodoneros de Unión Laguna

 On March 23, 2021, Russell was traded to the Algodoneros de Unión Laguna of the Mexican League.
 In 7 starts for the Algodoneros, he posted a 2-2 record and 3.67 ERA with 23 strikeouts across 34 1/3 innings pitched.
 Russell was released on December 14.

 On March 24, 2022, Russell joined TPA Baseball Texas as an instructor.

 Pitching style

 Unlike most pitchers who throw a fastball of some sort as their most common pitch, Russell's most common was a slider at 79–83 miles per hour (mph).
 He also featured four-seam and two-seam fastballs (89–90 mph), a cutter (86–88 mph), a curveball (72–75 mph), and a changeup (80–83 mph).
 Left-handers saw almost all four-seamers and sliders (and no change-ups), while right-handers saw a larger variety of pitches.

-Personal
+Personal life

 Russell's father is former MLB pitcher Jeff Russell.

 Russell's brother-in-law is Kansas City Royals shortstop and fellow Colleyville native Bobby Witt Jr. Russell is married to Witt's older sister Nikki.